Vincent Legacy Scholarship

-The need-based Vincent Legacy Scholarship was established with a generous contribution from former Starlight board member and longtime Starlight supporters Greg and Rebecca Reid.
-The scholarship provides ethnically diverse youth in metropolitan Kansas City the opportunity to pursue professional training in the performing arts.
+The need-based Vincent Legacy Scholarships were established with a generous contribution from longtime Starlight supporters Greg and Rebecca Reid.
+The scholarships provide ethnically diverse youth in metropolitan Kansas City the opportunity to pursue professional training in the performing arts.

-To qualify, students in grades 6, 7 and 8 must display talent and passion for the performing arts; be nominated by a current instructor; have strong grades, attendance and interest in community service; and audition for Starlight’s scholarship committee.
+To qualify, students in grades 6, 7 and 8 must display talent and passion for the performing arts, have strong interest in community service, and audition for the selection committee at Starlight.

-Each $2,500 Vincent Legacy Scholarship is administered by the Starlight Education Department, and funds are applied to the scholarship recipients’ performing arts training during their middle and high school years.
+Each $2,500 Vincent Legacy Scholarship is administered by the Starlight Community Engagement Department, and funds are applied to the scholarship recipients’ performing arts training during their middle and high school years.